photo: Hilary Harris - band left to right: Carla Torgerson, Michael Wells, Glenn Slater, Terri Moeller Pearson, Paul Austin and Chris Eckman

 "The Walkabouts are layered between folk, rock, country and desert blues music...after all these years, they still sound as warm and vital.
 Very reassuring."

-Cobra, BE
+Cobra, Belgium

 “Dark, haunting, and elegiac: The Walkabouts sprung forth from the storytelling traditions of American roots music and the kinetic excitement of rock & roll.”